Editorial Standards

 Section 199A lets you claim up to 20% of qualified business income from domestic pass‑through businesses, plus 20% of qualified REIT dividends and PTP income.
 In simple cases, filers under the thresholds use Form 8995.
 Once you cross 2025 thresholds or add complexity, you switch to Form 8995-A, which applies wage and property tests, SSTB phaseouts, and aggregation rules.

-Bottom line: 8995 for straightforward cases under the threshold, 8995-A when income is higher or facts are complex.
+Bottom line: 8995 for straightforward cases under the threshold, 8995-A when income is higher, facts are complex, or you are a cooperative patron (forced to 8995-A regardless of income level).
 Keep your eye on the 20% cap tied to taxable income.

 Who Should Use Form 8995-A